 The objective of this assessment is not necessarily that all members should agree.

-It is to provide an indication of areas where we are doing well and areas where we can make improvements.
-The analysis of results will provide a useful starting point for discussions on the overall performance of the governance functions of the Council, and provide some insight into areas where action can be taken to raise performance.
+The analysis of results may provide a useful starting point for discussions on the overall performance of the community board, and provide some insight into areas where improvements may be possible.